Is Music Hall haunted?

-Music Hall Terri Kidney has worked there for nearly 20 years.
+Terri Kidney has worked at Music Hall for over 20 years.
 Because the ghostly experiences she's heard about have been happy,

 she thinks the spirits that inhabit Music Hall are perhaps people who had at one time attended events here and had a good